 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-EC.2.1 Tocumwal Foreshore building is fully occupied and utilised All tenancies are occupied by businesses complementing other Tocumwal attractions Rental income from occupied tenancies Deputy Chief Executive Officer EC.2.1.1 Investigate the feasibility of selling the Tocumwal Foreshore building Deputy Chief Executive Officer EC.2.2 Partner with Moira Shire to advocate for Cobram-Barooga as a hub for agricultural processing Local produce is processed locally Advocacy activities undertaken in line with Memorandum of Understanding Chief Executive Officer EC.2.3 Promote Berrigan Shire as a preferred LGA to Live, Work and Invest Berrigan Shire is known as a great place to live, work and invest Promotional activities undertaken Business identify Berrigan Shire as user-friendly Director Strategic Planning and Development
+EC.2.1 Tocumwal Foreshore building is fully occupied and utilised All tenancies are occupied by businesses complementing other Tocumwal attractions Rental income from occupied tenancies Deputy Chief Executive Officer EC.2.1.1 Investigate the feasibility of selling the Tocumwal Foreshore building Deputy Chief Executive Officer EC.2.2 Partner with Moira Shire to advocate for Cobram-Barooga as a hub for agricultural processing Local produce is processed locally Advocacy activities undertaken in line with Memorandum of Understanding Chief Executive Officer EC.2.3 Promote Berrigan Shire as a preferred LGA to Live, Work and Invest invest Promotional activities undertaken Business identify Berrigan Shire as user-friendly Director Strategic Planning and Development

-Delivery Program Objective EC.3 Ensure sufficient and appropriate land is zoned for business and industrial purposes. --- --
+Delivery Program Objective EC.3 Ensure sufficient and appropriate land is zoned for business and industrial purposes.